vinodbadgujar/Image-gallery/README.md

 Docker Project

-In this docker project the static website of Image gallery is hosted using docker httpd image
+In this docker project the sample static website of Image gallery is hosted using docker httpd image